Geoff Hunt: Career Overview

 After retiring as a player, Hunt served as the Head Squash Coach at the Australian Institute of Sport from 1985–2003, where he helped develop a new generation of Australian squash stars.
 He then worked for 8 years at the Aspire Academy in Doha, Qatar.
 Following his retirement and move back to Australia, he has continued to coach Qatari professional player Abdulla Mohd Al Tamimi.

+Recognition

 In the 1972 New Years Honours Hunt was made a Member of the Order of the British Empire (MBE) for services to sport and international relations.
 He became a Member of the Order of Australia (AM) in the 1982 Australia Day Honours and received the Australian Sports Medal in 2000.

 Hunt has been inducted into the World Squash Federation Hall of Fame and the Sport Australia Hall of Fame.